 Some sex positions are better than others.
 Here are some you can try:

-Conclusion
+• Conclusion

 There’s been a long discussion and debate about this matter.
 What’s the substance during ejaculation or squirting?
 Where did they come from?
 Is the G-spot even real?
-Then, is G-spot orgasm and female ejaculation connected?
+Then, are G-spot orgasm and female ejaculation connected?

 For now, you don’t have to question yourself about what you’re feeling and if that’s real or not.